 There are two aspects to the question of how safe donation is for the donor: the operation itself, and living with one kidney.

 Donating a kidney requires a major operation under general anaesthetic.
 No operation is risk-free, so it is important to make sure that you are fit and well beforehand so that the risks to you are as low as possible.
 (See section entitled The donor operation).
-It is very difficult to describe risk in a way that means something to everyone, but we usually say that the risk of dying from donating a kidney is one in 3,000.
-This is similar to the risk of dying in a road traffic accident, or similar to the risk of dying from having an appendix removed.
+It is very difficult to describe risk in a way that means something to everyone, but we usually say that the risk of dying from donating a kidney is one person in 3,000.
+This is similar to the risk of dying from having an appendix removed.
 Compare this with the general risk of dying of ANY cause of an average 50 year old – which is estimated at 1 in 400 for males and 1 in 500 for females!

 There are a number of other risks linked with the operation itself, such as infection, bleeding and pain.
 One of the benefits of being a kidney donor is that you go into the operation in good health, and the transplant team will know a great deal about you from the assessment that you have been through.
 This helps them to anticipate any problems, discuss them with you and to deal with them better should they happen.
 Every transplant centre in the UK performs transplantations of kidneys from living donors, and one in every three kidney transplants is from a living donor – around 1000 such operations are performed in the UK each year.
 This means that the donor operation is much more common than it used to be and surgeons are very experienced in removing kidneys safely.